JoGehring/bit_blink/jgehring.md

 macro, which creates strong references to the input widgets as well as the ```Transfer``` button.
 Here we don't have to refresh the UI.
-Events such as clicking a button and their connected callbacks are handled by the GTK ```Main Event Loop```, which operates on a single thread by default, and we don't want to block this thread while waiting for the connection to be established, sending the message etc. Here, setting the ```Transfer``` button inactive is helpful twice, because it prevents the user from spawning several threads.
+Events such as clicking a button and their connected callbacks are handled by the GTK ```Main Event Loop```, which operates on a single thread by default, and we don't want to block this thread while waiting for the connection to be established and sending the message.
+Here, setting the ```Transfer``` button also prevents creating several threads when clicking the ```Transfer``` button repeatedly.